modestyachts/robust-adaptive-lqr/README.md

 This project is licensed under the terms of the MIT license.

-[1] Dean, Sarah, Horia Mania, Nikolai Matni, Benjamin Recht, and Stephen Tu.
+[1] Sarah Dean, Horia Mania, Nikolai Matni, Benjamin Recht, and Stephen Tu.
 "Regret Bounds for Robust Adaptive Control of the Linear Quadratic Regulator." *arXiv preprint arXiv:1805.09388 (2018).*